We Created the Future of TV (and Movies)

 “Who will win the power of the veto, and will it be used to save Tommy or Cliff from eviction?” – Big Brother

-Another way to appreciate this is imagine these two series debuted with ratings of two, one is real, one made up to ensure no one has seen it.
-Here’s the promotion:
+Another way to illustrate this point is to consider two series that debuted with a low rating of two: one is real, the other is fictional to ensure no one has seen it.

 “On the next ‘Seinfeld,’ Elaine falls in love with Kramer, and George is mistakenly named New York’s Bachelor of the Month.”